 A continuation of PHYS 201, focusing on the nature of sound and light, electromagnetic phenomena, and optics.
 Three lectures and one three-hour lab a week.
-Prerequisite: PHYS 201.
+Prerequisite: PHYS 201. \$30.00 lab fee.

 PHYS 301.
-Electronics, 3 hours, Offered periodically
+Electronics, 4 hours, Offered periodically

 A study of electronic circuits and the nature of modern instruments commonly used in scientific labs.
-Topics include integrated circuits, analog and digital electronics, and logic circuits.
-Combined lecture and laboratory.
-Prerequisites: PHYS 201 and MATH 152.
+Topics include integrated circuits, analog and digital electronics, and microcontrollers.
+Three lectures and one three-hour lab a week.
+Prerequisites: PHYS 202 and MATH 152. \$30.00 lab fee.